zonca/git-novice/_episodes/03-create.md

 &nbsp;

-As soon as the repository is created, GitHub displays a page with a URL and some information on how to configure your local repository:
+Once the new repository is created, you will need to copy the URL displayed when you click on the 'Clone or download' button:

 ![Creating a Repository on GitHub (Step 3)](../fig/github-create-repo-03.png)